build2-packaging/tinyobjloader/README.md

 <p align="center">
     This project builds and defines the build2 package for <a href="https://github.com/tinyobjloader/tinyobjloader">tinyobjloader</a>.
     Tiny but powerful single file wavefront obj loader written in C++03.
     No dependency except for C++ STL.
     It can parse over 10M polygons with moderate memory and time.

-    `tinyobjloader` is good for embedding .obj loader to your (global illumination) renderer ;-)
 </p>

 <p align="center">